SumoLogic/sumologic-documentation/docs/send-data/configure-hosted-collector.md

 1. Click **Hosted **Collector.
 1. Provide a **Name** for the Collector.
 1. A **description** is optional.
 1. **Category**.
 Enter any string to tag the logs collected from this Collector.
 This Source Category value is stored in a searchable metadata field called `_sourceCategory`.
-See our [Best Practices: Good Source Category, Bad Source Category](design-deployment/best-practices-source-categories.md).
+See our [Best Practices: Good and Bad Source Categories](design-deployment/best-practices-source-categories.md).
 1. Click the **+Add Field** link in the **Fields** section.
 Define the fields you want to associate, each field needs a name (key) and value.

     * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists in the Fields table schema.